2018 FIA GT World Cup: Main race

 To distract Farfus, Engel frequently used light flashing.
-Throughout most of the rest of the race, he stayed within a second of Farfus, who countered with his BMW's higher straightline speed over Engel's Mercedes-Benz.
+Throughout most of the rest of the race, he stayed within a second of Farfus, who countered with his BMW's higher straightline speed over Engel's Mercedes-Benz exiting the final turn.
 Matsuda passed O'Young for 13th on lap 11, while Marciello passed Imperatori for ninth and Jaminet passed Dries Vanthoor for seventh on the following lap.
 With two laps remaining, Engel made a braking error for the Melco hairpin, increasing Farfus' lead.
 Farfus eventually led all 18 laps to achieve his first Macau victory since the 2009 Guia Race of Macau, his fourth in Macau, and his first GT victory on the Guia Circuit.
-BMW became the third manufacturer to win the FIA GT World Cup.
+BMW became the third manufacturer to win the FIA GT World Cup since it was granted FIA status in 2015.
 Engel followed 0.981 seconds later in second.
 His teammate Mortara, whose car lacked downforce and pace, finished third after overcoming an early race error at Police bend.
 Bamber in fourth was the final car in the lead pack.
 Frijns was the highest-placed Audi driver, finishing fifth, giving four manufacturers a presence in the top five.
 Frijns finished two seconds ahead of Haase, who was sixth.
 Jaminet and Dries Vanthoor finished seventh and eighth, respectively, with Marciello ninth.
 Imperatori was the highest-finishing Nissan driver, finishing tenth.
-The final four finishers were Fong, Jarvis, Matuda, and O'Young.
+The final four finishers were Fong, Jarvis (who was off the pace all weekend), Matuda, and O'Young.
 During a race with no safety car deployments, only three overtakes happened.